telefonicaid/fiware-orion/test/acceptance/README.md

   "environment": {
     "name": "orion",
-    "logs_path": "logs" # Path where the logs will be stored "log_level": "ERROR" # Level of the logs inside the tests },
+    "logs_path": "logs" # Path where the logs will be stored "log_level": "ERROR" # Level of the logs inside the tests ('CRITICAL', 'ERROR', 'WARNING', 'INFO', 'DEBUG') },
   "context_broker": {
     "host": "", # Ip where Orion is running